-Moore's acclaimed fashion design department blends the best art and design training with the practical demands of working in a wide-range of fashion related fields.
-The fashion design department maintains a close level of interaction with the fashion industry in Philadelphia and New York.
+You have an eye for working with color and shape.
+You have a knack for recognizing trends.
+You know that what we wear is more than items that cover our bodies – What we wear is a creative expression of who we are and how we want to be seen.
+Moore's acclaimed Fashion Design program blends the best art and method training with the practical demands of working in a wide-range of fields including fashion design, costume design, and accessory design to name a few of many.
+You have the opportunity to be part of a program that maintains a close level of interaction with the celebrated fashion industry in Philadelphia and New York.
 Prestigious designers, alumni, and other major figures from the fashion industry critique student work and assist in placing students in internships.
 Moore's popular fashion shows and impressive record of top honors in numerous design competitions promote a reputation for achievement among students beginning a career in this competitive field.
 Read more about the major....

 NEWS & HIGHLIGHTS

-- 100% of 2013 Fashion Design graduates are employed, 100% with organizations in their field of study.
+- 95% of 2016 Fashion Design Graduates are employed, 100% with businesses in their field of study!
 For more details visit the Locks Career Center page